PROgRESS T32 Trainees

 Pediatric Hematology & Oncology Fellow

 Dr. Syed is a Pediatric Hematology/Oncology Fellow at Monroe Carell Jr. Children's Hospital at Vanderbilt.
 She received her DO at A.T.
 Still Kirksville College of Osteopathic Medicine.
 She completed her residency training at the University of Texas at Houston, then stayed an additional year to serve as Chief Resident.
-Dr. Syed's research is focused on identifying health disparities in pediatric oncology patients receiving cancer treatment in the setting of increasing financial cost with advancements in therapy.
-Her current research project will focus on better understanding how social determinants of health, insurance status, and financial toxicity impact outcomes for children with cancer in order to develop an evidence-based approach to improve cancer health equity in the pediatric population.
+Dr. Syed's research is focused on pediatric oncology patients receiving cancer treatment in the setting of increasing financial cost with advancements in therapy.
+Her current research project will focus on better understanding how insurance status and financial toxicity impact outcomes for children with cancer in order to develop an evidence-based approach to improve cancer care in the pediatric population.

 PROGRAM ALUMNI